Office Reader

 Summary Notes

-The summary note action creates a same-name Markdown file next to the Word document.
+The summary note action creates a same-name Markdown file next to a Word document, PowerPoint presentation, or Excel workbook.

 Example: